Rohingya insurgents say 10 found in Myanmar grave 'innocent civilians'

 On Dec.
 18, the military announced a mass grave containing 10 bodies had been found at the coastal village of Inn Din, about 50 km (30 miles) north of the state capital Sittwe.
 The army appointed a senior officer to investigate.

-A statement from the military on Wednesday said its investigation had found that members of the security forces had taken part in the killing and action would be taken against them.
+A statement from the military on Wednesday said its investigation had found that members of the security forces had taken part in the killings and action would be taken against them.

+Some civilians wanted to kill the 10 men to avenge the death of an ethnic Rakhine Buddhist man in Inn Dinn village named Maung Ni and would face punishment, the military said.

+On Saturday, a lawyer for one of Maung Ni’s sons said police were seeking murder charges against the son, named Tun Aye,

 The Rohingya crisis erupted after Rohingya insurgent attacks on security posts on Aug.
 25 in Rakhine triggered a fierce military response that the United Nations denounced as ethnic cleansing.